cedaro/simple-image-widget/readme.txt

 Read about the original thought behind creating this widget and ways it can be extended in [this blog post](http://www.blazersix.com/blog/wordpress-image-widget/).

 == Changelog ==

+= 3.0.3 =
+* Fixed PHP class name formatting.
+* Added 'link_open' and 'link_close' args to the $instance when rendering the widget display.
+* Added a 'simple-image' CSS class to the image wrapper.

 = 3.0.2 =
 * Implemented feature for opening links in a new tab/window.